carbon-design-system/carbon-components-vue/src/components/cv-data-table/cv-data-table-notes.md

     - a dataStyle object to be applied to the data in the column.
 - data: Two dimensional array of strings.

-- auto-width: table will size use auto sizing
+- auto-width: (optional) table will size use auto sizing
-- borderless: table will have no border
+- borderless: (optional) table will have no border
-- options: 'compact', 'small', 'standarad', '' or 'tall'
+- overflow-menu(optional) : An array of overflow menu labels.
+On click CvDataTable will raise an 'overflow-menu-click' event passing an object containing menuIndex, menuLabel and rowValue
-- pagination: default: false, can be set to true or an object containing camel case props for a CvPagination component
+- pagination: (optional) default: false, can be set to true or an object containing camel case props for a CvPagination component
-- sortable: can be sorted
+- sortable: (optional) can be sorted
-- row-size: optional - default: '',
+- row-size: (optional) default: '',
   - 'compact', 'small', '', 'tall'
-- zebra: optional - default: false ; boolean is the table striped
+- zebra: (optional) default: false ; boolean is the table striped

+**Overflow menu** To provide customized overflow menus e.g. state dependant, specify explicitly using the slotted data/HTML table form.
+The CvDataTable will not raise an event.

 ## Slots